shahriarms/saykat/README.md

 StockPilot is a modern, responsive inventory management application designed to streamline stock, invoice, and expense tracking for small businesses.
 Built with Next.js, Firebase, and Tailwind CSS.

 ---
-## Project Summary for CV/Résumé
+## Project Summary

-Here is a professional summary of the StockPilot project, suitable for inclusion in a CV or résumé to showcase your experience.
+Here is a professional summary of the StockPilot project, suitable for showcase your experience.

 **Project Title: StockPilot - Full-Stack Inventory Management System**